 External Ids for SUZ12 Gene

 Previous GeneCards Identifiers for SUZ12 Gene

 This zinc finger gene has been identified at the breakpoints of a recurrent chromosomal translocation reported in endometrial stromal sarcoma.
 Recombination of these breakpoints results in the fusion of this gene and JAZF1.
 The protein encoded by this gene contains a zinc finger domain in the C terminus of the coding region. [provided by RefSeq, Jul 2009]

 GeneCards Summary for SUZ12 Gene

 SUZ12 (SUZ12 Polycomb Repressive Complex 2 Subunit) is a Protein Coding gene.
-Diseases associated with SUZ12 include endometrial stromal tumor.
-Among its related pathways are Cellular Senescence and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include sequence-specific DNA binding and methylated histone binding.
+Diseases associated with SUZ12 include Endometrial Stromal Sarcoma and Weaver Syndrome.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chromatin organization.
+GO annotations related to this gene include sequence-specific DNA binding and chromatin binding.

 UniProtKB/Swiss-Prot for SUZ12 Gene

 Polycomb group (PcG) protein.
 Component of the PRC2/EED-EZH2 complex, which methylates Lys-9 (H3K9me) and Lys-27 (H3K27me) of histone H3, leading to transcriptional repression of the affected target gene.
 The PRC2/EED-EZH2 complex may also serve as a recruiting platform for DNA methyltransferases, thereby linking two epigenetic repression systems.
 Genes repressed by the PRC2/EED-EZH2 complex include HOXC8, HOXA9, MYT1 and CDKN2A.